sevenbamboos/my-blog-origin/source/_posts/mind-map-java.md

 16.What's the benefit of Collections::copy() over collection constructor or addAll | It doesn't involve reallocation but instead trigger out-of-index error if happened.
 17.Return value for high-order function | For functional interface, return a lambda (instead of an anonymous class).
 18.java.time package since Java 8 | LocalDate, Year, MonthDay, DayOfWeek.
 Also refer to TemporalAccessor for use suggestion (see code)
+19.@SafeVarargs | For methods with variable number of arguments, JVM uses array under the hood.
+When the type of arguments is type parameter, JVM uses Object[] which could lead ClassCastException.
+That's the reason JVM gives warning during compiling.
+The annotation is used to by-pass the warning.

 Continue at P250